noamrubin22/finalproject/DESIGN.md

    The option of using a Float32Array is also a possibility.
 Which array will suit the data better will have to be figured out later in the process.

 **window.requestAnimationFrame(callback)**
 This methods tells the browser to update the animation onscreen whenever its ready.
 It will request that the animation function be called before the browser performs the next repaint.
-This is needed since the visualization will have to update constantly.
+This is needed since the visualization will have to update constantly as the data (song) changes over time.

-### Frequency barchart
+#### Frequency barchart
 * frameLooper
              * window.requestAnimationFrame(frameLooper)
              * getByteFrequencyData() into Uint8Array
-             * clear barchart
-             * create barchart with the bar_height determined by the frequency-array
+             * update barchart with the bar_height determined by the frequency-array

-### Shape visualization
+#### Shape visualization
 * frameLooper
              * window.requestAnimationFrame(frameLooper)
              * getByteTimeDomainData() into Uint8Array
-             * create barchart with the bar_height determined by the frequency-array
+             * update shape (for example: circle) based on the wavelength-array

+#### Synthesizer